To earn an MPS in Urban & Regional Planning, you must successfully complete 14 courses (42 credits total), including:

 - International Development: Examine rapid urbanization in jurisdictions outside of the U.S. legal system.

 The master's in Urban & Regional Planning program is a member of the Association of Collegiate Schools of Planning (ACSP).
-The program has been developed on the basis of the curricular standards established by the Planning Accreditation Board (PAB) in anticipation of the program seeking PAB accreditation.
+The program has been developed on the basis of the curricular standards established by the Planning Accreditation Board (PAB).